Winning in Competitive Acquisition Markets: Investor Strategies

 How can investors differentiate their bids without overpaying?

-What are common pitfalls when competing for acquisitions?
+What are common pitfalls in competitive acquisition deals?